amoryweinzierl/smuCode/README.md

 Sprint 3 - I implemented and analyzed the different runtimes of different sorting algorithms

-Sprint 4 - Using an adjacency list, I tracked connecting flights through different cities
+Sprint 4 - Using an adjacency list, I tracked connecting flights through different cities (for this project: my solution was unsuccessful.
+I am including it in the repository to demonstrate that I am familiar with linked lists/adjacency list as well as the other concepts of the prompt)

 lib - the data structures I "harcoded" in order to mimic already existing data structures.